-Arthur House is a 25,500 square foot, freehold office property in Manchester city centre that was purchased in February 2016, having been marketed as "refurbishment/repositioning opportunity".
+Arthur House is a 25,500 square foot, freehold office property in Manchester city centre in February 2016, having that was purchased been marketed as "refurbishment/repositioning opportunity".
 As part of the strategy for acquiring the property, DRIP's manager had identified a number of asset management initiatives to improve net rental income from the property.
-These, as well as the attributes that the manager believes make the property desirable, are detailed within a case study on Arthur House on pages 12 and 13 of QuotedData's July 2016 note.
+These, as well as the attributes that make the property desirable, are detailed within a case study on Arthur House on pages 12 and 13 of our July 2016 note.
 However, key elements of the programme are to:

-- Conduct essential repair works to common parts to reduce ongoing landlord irrecoverable expenses - Carry out refurbishment of common parts to create a "sense of arrival" - Carry out refurbishment works to the building to create a modern feel
+- Conduct essential repair works to common parts to reduce ongoing landlord irrecoverables - Carry out refurbishment of common parts to create a "sense of arrival" - Carry out refurbishment works to the building to create a modern feel